 “That’s… I don’t—“ he tries, falters.
 “Was it Peter?”

 That would make sense.
-Would definitely explain why Stiles would go after him.
+Would definitely explain why Stiles would go after him, one on one.
 If he’d been bitten during a showdown, but had still managed to kill Peter…

 “No,” the other him replies, toneless.
 “That was me.”

-Stiles doesn’t know what his face is doing.
-Doesn’t know why he’s thinking about his face when those words are trying – trying and failing – to process in his brain.
+Stiles doesn’t know what his face is doing now.
+Doesn’t know why he’s thinking about faces when those words are trying –- and failing -– to process in his brain.

 Because no, ok?
-No. There are no circumstances on this earth that would make him hurt his dad.
+No. He could understand failing to save him.
+Understand random accidents or health conditions; Stiles knows what it is to lose a parent, knows exactly how terrifyingly possible it is.
+But there are no circumstances on this earth that would make him hurt his dad.
 That’s not him.
 That’s not possible.

-Whatever he looks like, it makes his double turn away with a bitter smirk.
+Whatever his face is doing, it makes his double turn away with a bitter smirk.

 “Guess that just proves you’re not me,” Stiles manages finally, to the disconcerting image of his own profile.
 “I wouldn’t.
 Ever.”